Vaillancourt Folk Art: 2000–present

 In 2007, Vaillancourt Folk Art moved to a 10,000-square-foot location in a 19th-century mill.
 The US Postal Service modified its ZIP codes to ensure that Vaillancourt Folk Art could still be considered "made in Sutton" rather than the village of Manchaug's unique zip code.
 Vaillancourt Folk Art also dropped "& Friends" from its name.
 In 2008, it introduced the Et Cetera line, a line that incorporated Judi's designs and art work on everyday items.
 The "Nantucket Santa Series" was introduced during the Event Under The Tent show by Friends of Nantucket.

 In the winter of 2009, Vaillancourt Folk Art completed the construction of Blaxton Hall, "named after William Blaxton, the first European settler in Boston and Rhode Island".
 The hall was created to host Gerald Charles Dickens (the great great grandson of Charles Dickens) for his American Tour of A Christmas Carol in 2009.
 In 2010, Vaillancourt Folk Art was nominated to be the official Christmas ornament and collectibles maker of the Commonwealth of Massachusetts.
 In 2015, Vaillancourt Folk Art introduced a Dickens-themed glass ornament line: the A Christmas Carol collection.
 In 2016, Luke M. Vaillancourt assumes the position of Vice President of Operations.
 A year later, Luke M. Vaillancourt represented Vaillancourt Folk Art in Washington, DC, joining Congressman Jim McGovern (D-MA) to a Small Business Week Constituent Roundtable.

 In 2018, Vaillancourt Folk Art redesigned their logo, removing the text "Folk Art" and replacing it with "Made in Massachusetts".
 The new logo has a Victorian Christmas tree, stating it is meant that their retail gallery will include Christmas decorations throughout the year.
 Vaillancourt launched a Christmas Blend Coffee and limited edition Christmas Wine, which are sold within their retail gallery in Sutton.
 In 2018, Vaillancourt's retail business accounts for nearly 60% of business revenue, "with most of the retail sales occurring online."

-In 2019, Vaillancourt Folk Art celebrated their 35th anniversary by releasing a book titled It's Hard To Tell When A Traditions Begins: A Vaillancourt Christmas.
+In 2019, Vaillancourt Folk Art celebrated their 35th anniversary by releasing a book titled It's Hard To Tell When A Tradition Begins: A Vaillancourt Christmas.
 Luke M. Vaillancourt named the new president to "take over Gary's role, with Gary moving into an advisory position."
 The COVID-19 pandemic led to the cancellation of events like the Christkindlesmarkt, in which around 1,100 people were in attendance for the 2-day Christmas festival.
 Later, Vaillancourt introduced a series of outdoor Mini German Christmas Wine Markets.
 In 2024, Vaillancourt Folk Art celebrated their 40th anniversary with a year-round theme of "Cherish."
 The celebration opened with collectors from around the country attending a Premier Number Opening Party in April.